loomnetwork/loom-sdk-documentation/docs/delegated-proof-of-stake.md

 ## Parameters

 **Coin contract address** - Specifies which ERC20-like coin contract to use to calculate the power of a vote.
+By default this is resolved to the address at `coin`.

 **Validator count** - The number of validators that can be elected.

 **Vote allocation** - Number of votes each coin account gets.
 By default this is equal to the number of validators.

-**Term length** - How long validators serve before elections are held and votes are recounted.
+**Cycle length** - How long the election cycle is.
+By default this is 1 week.

 **Minimum power fraction** - How much of the coin supply needs to have voted for elections to be considered valid.
 For example, a value of 5 corresponds to 20% of the coin supply needing to have voted.